MatejGroombridge/Consulting-Site/README.md

 A consulting site I made for fun and to practice my design/frontend development skills.

+Unfinished: No mobile or tablet view.
+Some measurements are incorrect.
+Facebook Logo.
+Animations.
+Quotes around testimonies.
+No contact styling.

 ## Table of contents

 - [Screenshot](#screenshot)